Patotking12/sBTC-Bridge/README.md

   - Status
   - Action

-5. If you have a transaction in "reclaimed" status, a "Reclaim" button will be displayed, that when clicked it will start the reclaim action and your BTC will be refunded to the BTC address it was deposited from.
+5. If you have a transaction in "reclaimed" status, a "Reclaim" button will be displayed, that when clicked it will start the reclaim action for the ID you enter and your BTC will be refunded to the BTC address it was deposited from.
+(Waiting for the Stacks Python library to be able to sign messages)

 6. Click the "Remove" button to clear the table.